 When used in the bath, sea salt softens the water and soothes skin.
 Big Blue’s blend of fine and coarse sea salt paired with moisturizing seaweed and calming lavender oil create a skin-softening oceanic oasis.
 Fine sea salt in Sakura Bath Bomb blends with a delicate jasmine-lemon perfume to create a tranquil and calming haven with seriously softening results.

 In addition to its benefits for the skin and hair, salt is also a natural preservative and plays a key role in our self-preserving formulas.
 Using salt in a cosmetic recipe helps keep it fresh because salt attracts water molecules away from microorganisms.
 This prevents them from reproducing, which in turn keeps the recipe from spoiling.
-In products like our Jersey Bounce Shampoo and Ocean Salt Self-preserving Face And Body Scrub, salt cleanses and softens hair, scrubs skin and keeps the formula naturally balanced without the use of synthetic preservatives.
+In products like our Wasabi Shan Kui Shampoo and Ocean Salt Self-preserving Face And Body Scrub, salt cleanses and softens hair, scrubs skin and keeps the formula naturally balanced without the use of synthetic preservatives.